Email Settings

 Signing emails with an SMIME Certificate aims to increase the trustworthiness of outgoing emails.

-Implementing an own mail relay is not recommended for standard users.
+Implementing one's own mail relay is not recommended for standard users.

 You can also download the PDF files here: